t41372/Open-LLM-VTuber/README.md

 I want this project to be as modular as possible, so I tried modularizing most of the functionalities into different Python files, in the hope that one day I can swap them like swapping eggs.

-LLM Brain (running as a separate server taking HTTP API calls from Langchain in `llm.py`)
+Ollama Server (running as a separate server taking HTTP API calls from `Ollama.py`)

-- Ollama (run separately as a server).
-You can install and load any open-source LLM models into Ollama.
+- You can install and load any open-source LLM models into Ollama.
 I'm using `mistral 7B instruction`, tagged `mistral:latest` in Ollama package manager.

-Langchain (`llm.py`)
+Ollama Class (`Ollama.py`)

-- integrating all the LLM tools like talking to Ollama, holding memory, and formatting prompt
+- handling the communication with the Ollama Server

 Speech to Text, Speech Recognition (`speech2text.py`)